graphcore/poptorch/docs/user_guide/supported_ops.rst

 * ``torch.nn.BatchNorm2d``
 * ``torch.nn.BatchNorm3d``

-The type of running variance computations may be controlled via ``opts.GraphProcessing.runningVarianceAlwaysFloat(bool)``.
+The type of running variance computations may be controlled via ``opts.Precision.runningVarianceAlwaysFloat(bool)``.
 For example, in the script below, variance computations will be performed in half precision:

 .. literalinclude:: running_variance_half.py
     :language: python